Turtle Conservation at RBG

 - Drive safely.
-Hundreds of turtles are killed crossing roads around RBG every year.
+Dozens of turtles are killed crossing roads around RBG every year.
 What looks like a rock could be a turtle trying to get home.
 Pay close attention to the roads during nesting season and in hotspot areas (Old Guelph Road, Plains Road West, Cootes Drive, Olympic Drive, and King Street East).

 - Help them cross the road.
 If it is safe for you to do so, you can help bring a turtle across the road.
 Safely move a large turtle with a shovel, tarp or plastic container, and always bring them in the direction they were heading.
 Never pull on a turtle’s tail as it could dislocate its spine, and always wash your hands after handling them.
 Check out the Toronto Zoo’s video on how to help a snapping turtle cross the road.

 - Report roadkill sightings.
-To help highlight road crossing hotspots report your turtle roadside sighting in iNaturalist to either Cootes Paradise roadkill and or global roadkill projects.
+To help highlight road crossing hotspots report your turtle roadside sighting in iNaturalist to either Road Kill Cootes Paradise and or global roadkill projects.

 Pets and wildlife